 Pipe the date filling into the chilled crusts and top with two pecans per tart.
 Place them in the freezer and allow tartlets to set up for at least 1 hour.

-Tips for serving and storing the raw pecan pie
+Tips for serving and storing the vegan pecan pie

 - Store the pecan pie in the freezer.
 When you are ready to serve, let the pecan pie thaw 10 minutes at room temperature before serving.